gramineproject/graphene/Documentation/manpages/gsc.rst

 Using Graphene's trusted command line arguments
 -----------------------------------------------

-Most applications aren't designed to run with attacker-controlled arguments.
+Most executables aren't designed to run with attacker-controlled arguments.
-Allowing an attacker to control application arguments can break the security of the resulting enclave.
+Allowing an attacker to control executable arguments can break the security of the resulting enclave.

 :command:`gsc build` uses the existing Docker image's entrypoint and cmd fields